 “Is fasted cardio a good way to burn fat?
-The answer is yes and the answer is also no,” says Jay Cardiello, a NSCA and ISSA-certified strength and conditioning specialist and fitness expert who has worked with celebrities such as Jennifer Lopez, Curtis “50 Cent” Jackson and Sofia Vergara.
-“It’s effective, but it’s not sustainable,” he says.
+The answer is yes and the answer is also no,” says Jay Cardiello, a NSCA and ISSA-certified strength and conditioning specialist.
+The fitness expert who has worked with celebrities such as Jennifer Lopez, Curtis “50 Cent” Jackson and Sofia Vergara, says, “It’s effective, but it’s not sustainable.”

 Glycogen-Depleted Workouts: The New Face of Fasted Cardio

 Beyond bodybuilding and celeb weight loss, endurance athletes have started to turn to “glycogen-depleted workouts,” too.
-The hope is to teach their body to adapt to low blood sugar levels by burning fat and, as a result, prevent “bonking” during a race.
+To prevent “bonking” during a race, athletes hope their bodies adapt to low blood-sugar levels by burning fat.
 Occasional early morning exercise without fuel has been shown to increase VO2 max and the concentration of glycogen found in muscles when at rest.

-Fasted runs may have their ups, but keep in mind that while these workouts can adapt the body to more efficiently burn fat as fuel, they didn’t help athletes lose weight or improve their aerobic conditioning or endurance during the studies.
+While fasted runs can adapt the body to more efficiently burn fat as fuel, they didn’t help athletes lose weight or improve their aerobic conditioning or endurance during the studies.
 Plus, runners still need to practice fueling during workouts to properly prepare for taking in nutrition on race day — particularly if you’re going the 13.1-distance or more.

 Not So Fast